IIIF/api/source/api/presentation/2.0/index.md

 ####  6.6.3.
 Choice of Alternative Resources

 A common requirement is to have a choice between multiple images that depict the page, such as different under different lights, or taken at different times.
 This can be accomplished by having a "oa:Choice" object as the resource, which then refers to the options to select from.
-It _must_{: .rfc} have one `default` and at least one further `item` to choose from.
-The images _should_{: .rfc} have a `label` for the viewer to display to the user so they can make their selection from among the options.
+It _MUST_ have one `default` and at least one further `item` to choose from.
+The images _SHOULD_ have a `label` for the viewer to display to the user so they can make their selection from among the options.

 The same construction can be applied to a choice between other types of resources as well.
 This is described in the [Multiplicity section][XXX] of the Open Annotation specification.

-Either the `default` or `item` _may_{: .rfc} have a value of "rdf:nil".
+Either the `default` or `item` _MAY_ have a value of "rdf:nil".
 This means that a valid option is not to display anything.
-This _must not_{: .rfc} have a label associated with it, viewers should either use "Nothing" or an appropriate label of their choice.
+This _MUST NOT_ have a label associated with it, viewers should either use "Nothing" or an appropriate label of their choice.

 This can be used to model foldouts and other dynamic features of a page, by associating images of the different states with the canvas.
 Depending on the nature of the images, this can be either done such that the entire image is switched to change state, or only the section of the image that has to change if the segment information is known.